stitchdata/docs/_replication/loading/querying-historical-tables.md

       - The system `{{ system-column.prefix }}` columns added by Stitch, and
       - Other order attribute columns

-      If you wanted to get versions of a record with the id `694` valid in all of December 2022, you could use the following query:
+      If you wanted to get the version of a record with the ID `694` valid in all of December 2022, you could use the following query:

       {% capture code %}
           SELECT * FROM orders